-For the majority of our products and services, the main source of marketing is "word-of-mouth" from our large user base.
+For the majority of our products and services, the main source of new users is brand awareness of our products and the "word-of-mouth" from our large user base.
 The trust and reliance that our users place in us is a key growth driver of our business, since prospective users that hear positive feedback from their friends and colleagues about our products and services are more likely to try them.
-We have run influencer marketing campaigns to gain trust and mind-share among key target demographics.
+We have run influencer marketing campaigns to raise awareness and gain trust and mind-share among key target demographics.
 We also run promotional campaigns around global events, such as the World Cup tournament, to further engage users and drive adoption.

-In 2022, organic installs were our most important channel for new user acquisition, representing approximately 75% of our new smartphone users.
+In 2023, organic installs were our most important channel for new user acquisition, representing approximately 74% of our new smartphone users.
 In parallel, we cooperate with industry partners to promote our products.
 See "Item 7.
 Major Shareholders and Related Party Transactions-B. Related Party Transactions."
-In 2022, approximately 7% of new smartphone users originated from our paid online promotions.
+In 2023, approximately 12% of new smartphone users originated from our paid online promotions.